-Combined classes: Students in two or more consecutive grades are enrolled in one class (e.g., a fourth- and fifth-grade combined class).
+Combined classes: Students in two or more consecutive grades are enrolled in one class (such as a dual-grade combined class).
 This is a form of acceleration when it is done intentionally to allow younger students to interact academically and socially with older peers.
 It may or may not result in an advanced grade placement later.

-Continuous progress: A student is given content progressively as prior content is mas-tered.
+Continuous progress: A student is given content progressively as prior content is mastered.
 The practice is accelerative when the student's progress exceeds the performance of chronological peers in rate and level.